 Shop Now!
 Heart-wrenching Love Triangle.
 Memoirs of a Woman With Two Lovers.
 380 Breathtaking Pages.
 At Amazon Books e-Book only $3.99

 This historical novel, "Memoirs of a Woman With Two Lovers," is the author's third and most provocative novel, yet.
 You hold your breath; the pages fly and you are immersed in this roller coaster ride, down the slippery slope of a romance for all of us, and for all times.
 Coming soon my fantasy novel, "Billy B. Gude, and the Escape from Elsinore Castle."

-You may also remember me from Circus Magazine, America's cutting-edge weekly that covered the rock 'n roll industry over four amazing decades.
+You may also remember me from Circus Magazine, America's cutting-edge rock music magazine that covered the rock 'n roll industry for over four amazing decades.
 I was the founding publisher and editor of Circus Magazine here in New York City, where many fantastic music journalists got their starts.
 The magazine reached a lot of teenage readers, and young adults in those days with some of the best rock journalism ever produced.